FurenchiFurai/furenchifurai.github.io/blog0.md

 Then head to your settings for that specific repository, and scroll down to **Github Pages** section and you are able to choose a theme that works, which in my case chose *Slate* and all markdown pages `.md` should automatically import the configuration settings from the `_config.yml` file.
 From there, you can populate the repository with your files to show online.

 Unfortunately, while I was doing this, I accidentally set my [README](https://furenchifurai.github.io) to be the mainpage of my site, so for the time being, I'll keep that until I find a fix for it in the near future.

+***This is my first time writing a blog post, so I am not sure if there are things needed to be added/removed and whether this is too short/long***